Frequently Asked Questions

 Q. Who is responsible for repairing the fence between my house and my neighbor’s house?

 A. Once a fence is installed on or near the property line, it becomes the joint responsibility of the adjacent owners.
 As time passes, it doesn’t matter which side the pickets are on, nor who actually paid for the fence.

 Q. There is an easement on my property.
 Is it my responsibility?

 A. Yes.
 An easement is an area typically dedicated to current or future use by utilities.
 While they guarantee ingress and egress by the utility company, they are still part of your property, and they must be maintained by the owner of the property without restricting availability to the utility company.

 A. You can report loose animals, nuisance animals, and/or maltreated animals to Harris County Animal Control 281-999-3191.
-Provided you are certain of the address of the pet, persistently loose animals or constantly barking dogs may be reported to the Association’s office, and the matter will be pursued through deed restriction enforcement measures.
+Provided you are certain of the address of the pet, persistently loose animals may be reported to the Association’s office, and the matter will be evaluated for possible enforcement of a deed restriction.